starkshaw/CSstudyspace/README.md

 ***

-I am moving my Java projects into Visual C# .NET.
-Try to compare to the Java version to find differences between 2 languages.

 All solutions created on Microsoft Visual Studio 2010 Ultimate 32-bit version, also fully tested on Windows 7 Ultimate 64-bit.

 ### Find Prime Number (via Sieve of Eratothenes)